WowOpenBox/WowOpenBox/README.md

 - Window Layout wizard and manual tweaking; get your game windows exactly how you want them to be to play.
 - Instant swapping of windows; with keyboard hotkeys for fast switching to the next or any specific window.
-- Left click broadcasting option
+- Left and right mouse click broadcasting option (press W or both buttons or hold them for more than half a second to avoid broadcasting)
 - Secure text (password) broadcasting option (can also broadcast slash commands, etc)
 - Many additional options to switch which window your keys are going to:
   - Focus follow mouse: turns on/off the Windows&trade; accessibility feature so you just hover a window to make it receive keys